Trusted by Wimgo

-Diabetes is a metabolic disorders that manifests in high blood glucose levels.
+Diabetes is a metabolic disorder that manifests in high blood glucose levels.
 The underlying mechanism that leads to the development of type 2 diabetes is referred to as ‘insulin resistance’.
 Globally, 285 million people are diagnosed as diabetic and this number is expected to increase to 439 million by 2030.
 By combatting insulin resistance with AntaGolin and a healthy lifestyle, type 2 diabetes may be prevented.

 The safety of using AntaGolin during pregnancy or breastfeeding has not been established.
 MNI therefore recommends discontinuing use of AntaGolin during pregnancy and breastfeeding.
 In the case where you feel the benefits of taking AntaGolin outweighs the risks, take the package insert to your consulting specialist and obtain consent and approval from your treating specialist for continued use.